 Throughout Jazz Lab, students participate in a dynamic curriculum resting on four major pillars:

 To supplement the daily curriculum, Jazz Lab includes guest artist masterclasses, sessions on entrepreneurship and college audition/application prep.
-Click here for the 2019 schedule and here for a complete list of the curriculum.
+More details for 2020 coming soon!
+(Click here for the 2019 schedule and here for the 2019 curriculum.)

 9:00 - 9:45am Warmup

 10:00 - 11:30am Ensemble Rehearsal

 11:45am - 12:45pm Jazz Concepts - Rotating Course